Knowledge Base Articles: Tips, Tricks, and Templates

 • Sharing tips, best practices, and other helpful information

-• A central store of valuable articles to eliminate superhero syndrome (a.k.a. single point of failure), meaning you can eliminate the dependence on that one technician who knows all the critical systems inside out.
 The problem with superheroes is that if the team relies on that one person, they can get burnt out and feel like they can never switch off.
 Knowledge management takes your team from having one superhero to being a team of superheroes.

-Best practices for writing knowledge base articles
+10 best practices for writing knowledge base articles

 Getting your ideas and strategy sorted is always the most difficult part when writing a condensed piece of information.
 That is why we are presenting you some of the best practices to consider so you don’t leave anything to the imagination of your readers.

-Start where you are
+1- Start where you are

-Keep it simple
+2- Keep it simple

 One of the mistakes when creating content is to make it overly complicated.
-Stick to an informative overview of the service, its use, common faults and FAQs, pictures and diagrams where appropriate, and links to supporting documentation.
+Stick to an informative overview of the service, its use, common faults and FAQs, pictures, and diagrams where appropriate, and links to supporting documentation.

-Use links and length wisely
+3- Use links and length wisely

 Use anchor links as a table of contents to signpost the reader to the content they need without forcing them to go through unnecessary text or preamble.
 This is because nothing is more frustrating than a lengthy article with no diagrams, headings, pictures, or links to break it up.
 Being faced with a wall of text when your end-users are already experiencing tech issues is unnecessary.

-Look at your most common faults
+4- Look at your most common faults

-Start with your top ten ticket types.
-What are the things you get asked to fix a day in and day out?
+If you're looking for a good place to start, tap into your most common support tickets.
+What are the things you get asked to fix day in and day out?
 No matter your organization type, you will always be asked about network, email, and desktop issues.
-Make sure you capture that content and have the service restoration documents with screenshots and diagrams to make them easy to follow.

-Get inspired by customer questions to drive content
+5- Get inspired by customer questions to drive content

 You’ve looked at the most frequently logged break/fix incidents.
 Now, let’s look at service requests and customer questions to add value.
 Use the customer’s own words to capture the question and explain the answer to focus on what the customer needs.

-Problem management is the practice that can identify the root cause of incidents, repeat IT faults, and create solutions and workarounds.
-Work with problem management to capture problems, known errors, and so on.
+Problem Management is the practice that can identify the root cause of incidents, repeat IT faults, and create solutions and workarounds.
+Work with Problem Management to capture problems, known errors, and so on.
 Make sure any workaround is documented, shared, and labeled with the appropriate service or CI so everyone can access it.

-As Brian Skramstad (IT Service Management Principal at Allianz Technology) said on the 17th episode of our tech podcast, Ticket Volume, it is always a good idea to do user experience research in order to identify problems.
+As Brian Skramstad (IT Service Management Principal at Allianz Technology) said on the 17th episode of our podcast, Ticket Volume, it is always a good idea to do user experience research in order to identify problems.

-Shift left and upskill your people
+7- Shift left and upskill your people

 One of our favorite knowledge management principles is “shift left.”
 Put simply, shift left is where more senior IT technicians in the back office make their knowledge available to the less experienced front-office agents, helping them to answer more difficult customer questions.